xmos/xcore_iot/doc/tutorials/freertos/application_programming.rst

   - Silicon Labs WF200 series WiFi transceiver

-These drivers are all found in the SDK under the path `modules/rtos/drivers <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/drivers>`_.
+These drivers are all found in the SDK under the path `modules/rtos/modules/drivers <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/modules/drivers>`_.

-Documentation on each of these drivers can be found under the :doc:`Modules/RTOS Drivers<../../reference/rtos_drivers/index>` section in the SDK documentation pages.
+Documentation on each of these drivers can be found under the :ref:`fwk_rtos-rtos_drivers` section in the SDK documentation pages.

 It is worth noting that most of these drivers utilize a lightweight RTOS abstraction layer, meaning that they are not dependent on FreeRTOS.
 Conceivably they should work on any SMP RTOS, provided an abstraction layer for it is provided.
-This abstraction layer is found under the path `modules/rtos/osal <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/osal>`_.
+This abstraction layer is found under the path `modules/rtos/modules/osal <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/modules/osal>`_.
 At the moment the only available SMP RTOS for XCore is the XMOS SMP FreeRTOS, but more may become available in the future.

 *****************
 Software Services